 - Transition smoothly to the inhale arm and repeat the inhalation as before.

-- Continue alternating till you set a steady rhythm with the breathing and strokes.
+- Continue alternating till you set a steady rhythm with the

 Once you master this breathing technique, give it a test run with an actual lap in freestyle.